simo-11/spe/README.md

 Samples in [primitive.py](primitive.py) and [cold-formed-u.py](cold-formed-u.py).

 Run using [sample-cells.py](sample-cells.py).
-In Spyder set working directory to section-properties\examples\11-simo and press CTRL-Enter on wanted cell.
+In Spyder set working directory to spe and press CTRL-Enter on wanted cell.

 Common parts in [dev.py](simo/dev.py)